 Plains AAP, L.P. (the "Partnership") is a Delaware limited partnership, which was formed on May 21, 2001 and, through a series of transactions, was capitalized on June 8, 2001.
 Through this series of transactions, Plains Holdings II Inc. conveyed to the Partnership its general partner interest in Plains All American Pipeline, L.P. ("PAA") and subsequently sold a portion of its interest in the newly formed partnership to certain investors.
-The ownership interests in the Partnership (collectively, the "Partners") at June 30, 2004, are comprised of a 1% general partner interest held by Plains All American GP LLC (the "General Partner") and the following limited partner interests:
+The ownership interests in the Partnership (collectively, the "Partners") at March 31, 2005, include a 1% general partner interest held by Plains All American GP LLC (the "General Partner") and the following limited partner interests:

-- Plains Holdings II Inc.-43.560%
+- · Plains Resources Inc. (a wholly owned subsidiary of Vulcan Energy Corporation)-43.560%

-- Sable Investments, L.P.-19.800%
+- · Sable Investments, L.P.-19.800%

-- KAFU Holdings, L.P.-16.253%
+- · KAFU Holdings, L.P.-16.253%

-- E-Holdings III, L.P.-8.910%
+- · E-Holdings III, L.P.-8.910%

-- Mark E. Strome-2.113%
+- · Mark E. Strome-2.113%

-- PAA Management L.P.-3.960%
+- · PAA Management L.P.-3.960%

-- Strome Hedgecap Fund, L.P.-1.055%
+- · Strome Hedgecap Fund, L.P.-1.055%

-- Wachovia Investors, Inc.-3.349%
+- · Wachovia Investors, Inc.-3.349%

-As of June 30, 2004, we own a 2% general partner interest in PAA, the ownership of which entitles us to receive incentive distributions if the amount that PAA distributes with respect to any quarter exceeds levels specified in the PAA partnership agreement.
+As of March 31, 2005, we own a 2% general partner interest in PAA as well as incentive distribution rights, the ownership of which entitles us to receive incentive distributions if the amount that PAA distributes with respect to any quarter exceeds levels specified in the PAA partnership agreement.
 We also own a limited partner interest consisting of 446,875 common units (see Note 4).
-PAA is a publicly traded Delaware limited partnership, formed in 1998 and engaged in interstate and intrastate crude oil transportation, and crude oil gathering, marketing, terminalling and storage, as well as the marketing and storage of liquefied petroleum gas and other petroleum products (collectively, "LPG"), primarily in Texas, California, Oklahoma, Louisiana, Kansas, and the Canadian provinces of Alberta and Saskatchewan.
+PAA is a publicly traded Delaware limited partnership, formed in 1998 and engaged in interstate and intrastate crude oil transportation, and crude oil gathering, marketing, terminalling and storage, as well as the marketing and storage of liquefied petroleum gas and other petroleum products (collectively, "LPG"), in the United States and Canada.
 PAA's operations can be categorized into two primary business activities:

 Crude Oil Pipeline Transportation Operations.
-As of June 30, 2004, PAA owned approximately 15,000 miles of gathering and mainline crude oil pipelines located throughout the United States and Canada.
+As of March 31, 2005, PAA owned approximately 15,000 miles of active gathering and mainline crude oil pipelines located throughout the United States and Canada.
 Its activities from pipeline operations generally consist of transporting crude oil for a fee, third party leases of pipeline capacity, barrel exchanges and buy/sell arrangements.

 Gathering, Marketing, Terminalling and Storage Operations.
-As of June 30, 2004, PAA owned approximately 37 million barrels of above-ground crude oil terminalling and storage facilities, including tankage associated with its pipeline systems.
+As of March 31, 2005, PAA owned approximately 37 million barrels of active above-ground crude oil terminalling and storage facilities, including tankage associated with its pipeline systems.
 These facilities include a crude oil terminalling and storage facility at Cushing, Oklahoma.
 Cushing is one of the largest crude oil market hubs in the United States and the designated delivery point for NYMEX crude oil futures contracts.
 PAA utilizes its storage tanks to counter-cyclically balance its gathering and marketing operations and to execute various hedging strategies to stabilize profits and reduce the negative impact of crude oil market volatility.
-PAA's terminalling and storage operations also generate revenue at the Cushing Interchange and our other locations through a combination of storage and throughput charges to third parties.
-PAA's gathering and marketing operations include: the purchase of crude oil at the wellhead and the bulk purchase of crude oil at pipeline and terminal facilities; the transportation of crude oil on trucks, barges and pipelines; the subsequent resale or exchange of crude oil at various points along the crude oil distribution chain; and the purchase of LPG from producers, refiners and other marketers, and the sale of LPG to wholesalers, retailers and industrial end users.
+PAA's terminalling and storage operations also generate revenue at the Cushing Interchange and its other locations through a combination of storage and throughput charges to third parties.
+PAA's gathering and marketing operations include: the purchase of crude oil at the wellhead and the bulk purchase of crude oil at pipeline and terminal facilities, as well as foreign cargoes; the transportation of crude oil on trucks, barges and pipelines; the subsequent resale or exchange of crude oil at various points along the crude oil distribution chain; and the purchase of LPG from producers, refiners and other marketers, the storage of LPG at storage facilities owned by PAA or other parties and the sale of LPG to wholesalers, retailers and industrial end users.